Lab-ANT/6Graph/readme.md

     1. python 3.6 or higher version
     2. numpy 1.21.2 or higher version
     3. IPy 1.1 or higher version
-    4. network 2.6.2 or higher version
+    4. networkx 2.6.2 or higher version

 ###  Convert Seeds